 Due to our region’s rural location in the far northern corner of New York State, recruiting and retaining an adequate supply of healthcare professionals has always been a struggle for our local providers.
 For years, however, FDRHPO has been committed to assisting with this process through the work of its long-term Regional Recruitment Program.

 Whether it’s in local middle or high schools, at career fairs, or through partnerships with colleges, vocational schools and adult education programs, FDRHPO is working across the community to ensure our region’s healthcare workforce is strong now and into the future.

-Initiatives like our Medical Academy of Science and Health (MASH) Camp for students in grades 8-12, job skills trainings, job shadow programs, and other regional efforts help foster a robust pipeline of medical professionals to our area.
+Initiatives like our Medical Academy of Science and Health (MASH) Camp for students in grades 8-12, career information, linkages to field experience opportunities, and other regional efforts to inform, guide, and connect to foster a robust pipeline of medical professionals within our region.

 Since 2009, by leveraging federal, state and local funding and partnerships, our Regional Recruitment Program has…